What is Gastric Cancer?

 - The tumor has invaded the muscle layer or subserosa.
 Cancer cells have spread to 7 to 15 lymph nodes, or

 - The tumor has penetrated the outer layer.
-Cancer cells have spread to 1 to 15 lymph nodes, or
+Cancer cells have spread to regional lymph nodes, or

 - The tumor has invaded nearby organs, such as the liver or spleen.
 Cancer cells have not spread to lymph nodes or to distant organs.

 - The tumor has invaded nearby organs and at least 1 lymph node, or

 - Cancer cells have spread to distant organs.

 There are several treatment options for stomach cancer.
 They depend on the cancer stage as well as the patient’s age and general health.
 Patients have time for second opinions and to talk through all of their options with their doctors to develop a treatment plan that best fits their needs.
 Many patients have one or more of the following:

 Surgery - This is the most common treatment for stomach cancer.
 There are two main types of surgery for stomach cancer:

 - Partial (subtotal) Gastrectomy: The surgeon removes part of the stomach and may also remove part of the esophagus or small intestine, nearby lymph nodes, and other tissues.